JLanda91/dominion-setup-counter/README.md

 You can see that some predicates have overlap with, are identical to, or are a subset of other predicates.
 For example the predicate for Obelisk and Approaching Army is the same, but their choices will never overlap as the former picks a supply pile and the latter an unused pile.

+It might occur that one of these extra setup handling steps introduces an **Effective Type** that was not previously in play.
+It is well possible that a kingdom supply without Fate still gets Fate through any of these steps, in which case also the Boons are added.

+## The algorithm

+### Kingdom Phase
+Given the current card data, there are 53 equivalence classes.
+The sum over the equivalence class sizes is of course 498.
+This way we only have to iterate over all the ways to distribute 10 cards over these equivalence classes (N =~ 4.9e10 ways) instead of iterating over all ways ((498 c 10) =~ 2.36e20) to pick kingdom supplies.

+#### Iterating over Equivalence Class Distributions (ECDs)
+Since the equivalence class sizes are known up front (compile-time) we can also make a compile-time table that can translate an index n in [0, N) to an actual list of amounts for each equivalence class (an ECB) to enable embarrassingly parallel work on the GPU.
+Let this index be called the ECB index.
+The translation is made such that the last Equivalence Classes in the list gets assigned big numbers first and the higher the EDB Index the more the first Equivalence Classes in the list get assigned high amounts of cards.

+#### Obtaining useful data from the ECD
+For subsequent phases it is handy to derive from the ECD at least for each ET if it is already in play at that point.
+For the Landscape phase we also want to sum the EC sizes for ECs that are Action or Treasure cards (Predicate 7 of the VDRM).
+We take this information along to the next phase.

+#### Ending the phase
+When the phases have been completed we only need to multiply the result by taking the product of (MaxAmount c Amount) over all ECs as this effectively deduplicates for all possible ways to choose which cards in the ECs are in play.

+### Landscape Phase

+### Extra Setup Phase

+## Code Optimizations
+### Optimally ordering the list of ECs
+To optimize for SIMD execution of the GPU warps, we want to have "near equal thread id = near equal code paths taken".
+We will therefore analyze which part of the program will most likely have the most divergent branches.
+This is most likely the Extra Setup Phase as the set of Extra Setup Cards will greatly contribute to how many of them will be handled and in which order.
+The Landscape phase also has one simple branch as describe before.

+We choose to put the **Effective Types** of the Equivalence Classes that are linked to the Extra Setup phase to the front:
+Young Witch, Ferryman and Riverboat.
+Since Approaching Army can only be in play if there is at least one EC with ET=Omen that has a nonzero amount, we put the Omen ECs next, and then the Loot ECs to guarantee that the bursts of ECD indices containing near-similar behavior for the Extra Setup Phase and subsequently the Landscape Phase are coalesced.
+The other ECs have ETs that don't change the code paths but will once multiply a number to the outcome.

+### Templating away possible branches
+Instead of letting one kernel iterate over all ECD indices and doing the work, we want to optimize away divergent branching.
+We can template our kernel on which of the 2^6 = 64 subsets of Extra Setup Cards will be in play when arrive at that phase.
+This will also reduce the code for the Kingdom Phase and Landscape Phase as for the former, the amounts for the Young Witch, Ferryman and Riverboat EC will be fixed.
+For the latter, Obelisk and Way of the Mouse are fixed such that the space becomes less big.

+**Note**: if Approaching Army is set to ON in this template parameter, we must only iterate over the ECD Indexes corresponding to
+ECDs that has at least one EC with ET=Omen with a nonzero amount.
+If not we can iterate over both possibilities as it is possible to have Omen in play but not Approaching Army.